-After an on-street trial in Autumn/Winter 2015, and testing by the Transport Research Laboratory (the headline results of which are here), the Integrated Laserlight was approved for use on Santander Cycles.
+After an on-street trial in Autumn/Winter 2015 and testing by the Transport Research Laboratory, the integrated Laserlight was approved for use on Santander Cycles.
 In Autumn 2016, we began the process of installing Integrated Laserlights across all of London's 11,000-strong bike hire fleet.

-The Integrated Laserlight is distinct to our consumer lights, a separate product designed to fit to the bikeshare frame - read more about the Integrated Laserlight.
+The Integrated Laserlight is distinct to our consumer lights, a separate product designed to fit to the bikeshare frame.

 If you have any questions or would like to know more, this short list of FAQs will hopefully assist.
 For anything not covered here, please get in touch.